darius/cant/README.md

 I gave up waiting for so much of what I enjoyed in [E](http://erights.org/) to appear again together in a popular language.
-But E is a big language and here I'm building up only some of the simplest aspects, unfaithfully, to start; but along the way I can also cater to some of my own idiosyncrasies.
-I want to make it a whole system, in the Smalltalk style, with meta-access for debugging, etc. That and just getting together a language I can program in are overriding any actual security so far.
-Despite the inspiration, there is no security, and no distribution, not even an event loop.
+E is a big language, and here, to start, I'm building up only some of the simplest aspects, unfaithfully; but along the way I can also cater to some of my own idiosyncrasies.
+I want to make it a whole system in the Smalltalk style, with meta-access for debugging, etc. That and just getting together a language I can program in are overriding any actual security so far: despite the inspiration, there is no security, and no distribution, not even an event loop.

 It ought to remain a simpler language than E even when developed: an